Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I definitely think reconciliation is going to be a big one.

-They're working on what it's going to look like.
+They're going to try to, they're working on how what it's going to look like.

 Reconciliation is basically where you can pass something through the Senate at a filibuster proof, so it only needs a simple majority to pass.